Clan Amir 03-10

 While standing up the Great Mother says, “Well, I’ve not heard Lara that angry since the Dareed War.
 You really do know how to upset people, don’t you?
 And Gerry isn’t a Casanova.
 He may have over thirty concubines, and most of the children in this room are his, but his problem is keeping women out of his bed, not getting more into it.
 Except for close family members Meara is the fourth young lady he’s asked out to dinner in his life.
 And two of the others were for special birthday dinners he’d set up for classmates, because their families couldn’t afford the cost for a real party.”
 Turning around she also leaves the room.
 Leaving a stunned Meara and Wayena in her wake.

 Wayena is shocked by this, and all in the room are watching her closely.
 A three year old girl asks, “Meara, will you agree to marry Daddy when he asks you?
 I’d like you to be my mummy.
-Mother’s nice, but only visits every other weekend, because she’s very busy with her career, and I’d like a full-time mummy.”
+Mother’s nice, but she only visits every other weekend, because she’s very busy with her career, and I’d like a full-time mummy.”

 While Wayena is stunned by this Meara is only surprised, and replies, “What makes you think he’ll want to marry me?”